eseuruk/Butler.Bot/Docs/BotMenu.md

 ![Bot.Menu](Images/Bot.Menu.png)

-All command files are available in /Commands folder.
+All shell scripts are available in /Commands folder.

 * To make bot menu visable in the private chat